segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/regal-voice/index.md

   </tr>
   <tr>
    <td>sms.conversation.completed</td>
-   <td>An SMS conversation between a contact and an agent was completed in the Regal Voice agent desktop<td>
+   <td>An SMS conversation between a contact and an agent was completed in the Regal Voice agent desktop</td>
   </tr>
   <tr>
    <td>call.completed</td>